 - Improve the reach of sellers with content microsites.
 Bundle content in packs that are specific to a client or persona, measure the interaction at recipient and content levels, and aggregate account metrics.

 - Measure sales efficacy with content analytics.
 Track the performance of content by rep or deal, revenue attribution and usage.
 Reuse the most successful content and replace the rest.

 - Measure sales impact with engagement analytics.
 Metrics like total page views, dwell time, number of downloads and frequency of usage give sales a better picture of what content is more relevant to customers and prospects.

 - Build better engagement with conversation analytics.
 Measure and track content usage as part of the customer journey to understand what content provokes most reaction.

 Adopt new sales readiness capabilities

-“Seventy-one percent of executives surveyed by Gartner said they had plans to deploy sales enablement tools to support sales training, coaching and onboarding in the next two years,” said Hilbert.
+“Seventy-one percent of executives surveyed by Gartner said they had plans to deploy sales enablement tools to support sales training, coaching and onboarding in the next two years,” says Hilbert.
 “Seventy-seven percent indicate they were in the process of, or are going to, deploy sales digital content management or guided selling tools in the next two years.”

-Sales leaders must benchmark their development plans to properly reflect the change and how far they’ve come.
-Adoption rates, seller productivity or pipeline conversion rates top the list for justifying sales enablement funding.
-Use and adoption metrics are most common as they are most directly attributable to enablement initiatives.
+Sales leaders must benchmark their development plans to properly reflect the extent of change.
+Adoption rates, seller productivity and pipeline conversion rates top the list for justifying sales enablement funding.
+Use and adoption metrics are most common, as they are most directly attributable to enablement initiatives.
 However, more than one-third of organizations don’t track productivity metrics, and only one-half track performance metrics.

-- Focus on technology that will improve efficiency, adoption and effectiveness
+- Focus on technology that will improve efficiency, adoption and effectiveness.

 - Benchmark, implement and track incremental improvements.